OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-32.md

 ## Ezekiel 32:14

-> Then I will let her waters settle > and make her streams flow like oil,’ > declares the Sovereign Lord.
+> Then I will allow her waters to become calm > and make her streams flow smoothly,’ > declares the Sovereign Lord.

 ## Ezekiel 32:15